Ujjaval007/Ujjaval007/README.md

 Those who earn the Google Data Analytics Professional Certificate have completed eight courses, developed by Google, that include hands-on, practice-based assessments and are designed to prepare them for introductory-level roles in Data Analytics.
 They are competent in tools and platforms including spreadsheets, SQL, Tableau, and R. They know how to prepare, process, analyze, and share data for thoughtful action.

 **Data Science -AtoZ From Udemy**

+**PL-300/DA-100 Microsoft Power BI Certification** Learned Data Prep and Data Transforming
+Created high-performing Data Models
+Mastered Data Visualization and enhance your reports Analyzed your Data and deliver real insights
+Delivered the reports to your audience and manage Power BI in the Cloud

 ---------------------------------------------------------------------------